 COPYRIGHT 2014 Talas Art All Rights Reserved

-Until around 10,000 years ago, the great wooly mammoth and other prehistoric creatures roamed the earth in great numbers, feeding and procreating for thousands of years until the ice came, contributing to their demise.
+Until around 10,000 years ago, the great wooly mammoth and other prehistoric creatures roamed the earth in great numbers for thousands of years until the ice came, contributing to their demise.
 In the19th century, buffalo herds stretched to the horizon on the plains of North America until they were hunted almost to extinction.
 Today, caribou herds, polar bears, whales, wolves, lions, zebras, and other creatures of the land, sky and water are threatened by climate change, changes in their habitat, and over hunting.

 Their loss is our loss.